Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Golden Retrievers may often chase their tails for multiple reasons, including boredom, attention-seeking, and play.
 The dog’s tail may also be itchy, or there may be a painful area or injury.
 Behavioral issues such as anxiety or a compulsive disorder could also be a factor for some dogs.

 Obviously, the exact reason a Golden Retriever chases its tail is unknown.
 After all, they can’t tell us.
-I’ve asked my Golden Retriever, and other than looking at me with a “huh, I still haven’t got a response.
+I’ve asked my Golden Retriever, and other than looking at me with a “huh, I still haven’t gotten a response.

 So, why do they do it?